-Intrigued by the email mentioning the Basket Making event held last week at the National Botanic Garden of Wales (NBGW), we headed down and thoroughly enjoyed the display and demonstrations in the marquee by various basketry and rope work experts from across the UK.
+Intrigued by the email mentioning the basket making event held last week at the National Botanic Garden of Wales (NBGW), we headed down and thoroughly enjoyed the display and demonstrations in the marquee by various basketry and rope work experts from across the UK.
 I was particularly taken by experiencing the sensation of riving a thin rod of willow into 3 separate strands using a special waxed wooden tool.
-Somehow you couldn’t quite believe that such a thin wooden stem would split so beautifully.
+Somehow you couldn’t quite believe that such a thin wooden stem could split so beautifully, and simply.
 Several of the professional basket makers displayed work with lovely aesthetic lines, wonderful use of coloured rods, and real finesse.
 However perhaps the highlight of the day was seeing the very recently completed wild boar willow sculpture constructed by a team of about 15 basket makers over a period of 3 days under the direction of the willow artist Michelle Cain.
 The boar will be a feature of the NBGW scene for about 3 years before decay destroys it, and it has real presence and size – about 10 feet tall I would guess, and a lovely rusty-brown colour.
-But how extraordinary that a team working from a sketch should produce such a life-like sculpture, working in the open in wet conditions within such a short space of time.
+But how extraordinary that a team working from a sketch could produce such a life-like sculpture, working in the open in wet conditions within such a short space of time.
 I recommend a visit to view, and am including a couple of tweaked photos which Fiona took below, and a link to Michelle’s website to see some of the other work which she has created, by clicking here.
 Thursday morning saw a change in the weather at Gelli.
 From cold grey and wet, to hot, humid, grey and pretty quickly wet, and the first thunderstorm for a long time.
 The change in air temperature really hit you as you left the house.
 One of my first daily jobs is getting some home-made bread from the freezer.
-Of late I nearly always get distracted by weeds in the yard, and so I did on Thursday before moving into the copse and pulling up small tufts of Pearlwort, shown below, one of the perennial weed thugs of our mossy paths.
-Like Hairy Bittercress it seems to be able to grow, flower and seed remarkably quickly, but unlike Hairy Bittercress, it often needs quite a twist right at the stem base to be certain that all the roots are removed – otherwise like all good weeds it will quickly rejuvenate whilst your back is turned.
+Of late, I nearly always get distracted by weeds in the yard, and so I did on Thursday before moving into the copse and pulling up small tufts of pearlwort, shown below, one of the perennial weed thugs of our mossy paths.
+Like hairy bittercress (HB) it seems to be able to grow, flower and seed remarkably quickly, but unlike HB, it often needs quite a twist right at the stem base to be certain that all the roots are removed – otherwise like all good weeds it will quickly rejuvenate whilst your back is turned.
 So as I was bent over, nose quite close to the ground, I became aware of a foul smell reminiscent of rotting flesh.
-I’d noticed that a sycamore stump had produced its second crop of Sulphur Tuft mushrooms this year just a few days previously and wondered whether this was the origin of the stench.
+I’d noticed that a sycamore stump had produced its second crop of sulphur tuft mushrooms this year just a few days previously, and wondered whether this was the origin of the stench.
 Having eliminated it by walking over and noticing that in fact even in its rotting state its pretty odourless, a second possibility surfaced.
-Could it be a Stinkhorn (Phallus impudicus)?
-Following the scent trail a couple of yards along the path, there indeed was a pretty pristine Stinkhorn mushroom, in all its immodest (impudicus) glory.
-At least pristine in the sense that it was as yet showing no slug damage.
-However the green black slime coating that covers the cream indented surface of the ‘gleba’ had already been removed by the host of flies on it.
-Indeed this is the curious feature of the mushroom – it emerges and emits its carrion like stench to attract flies to its slime, which in fact contains all of the mushroom’s spores.
-The flies consume this, paddle around in it, and then distribute the spores in their droppings and where they subsequently land with sticky feet, thus aiding the fungus in its efforts to colonise new sites. ….the appropriately named Phallus impudicus – Stinkhorn.
-Over the years Stinkhorns have ‘popped up’ in this part of the copse on an occasional basis, but not I think for at least 3 years (indeed I can’t find a previous image of a Stinkhorn I took showing the slime coating).
-With the smell they produce, it’s unlikely we’d have missed any in the intervening years.
-So I suspect that the sudden weather change from cold wet to warm wet may have triggered the underground fungal mycelium into action, pushing up first an egg like structure, and then from this ‘egg’ the phallus like fruiting body is produced.
-Just how a mycelial structure below ground level picks up on and reacts so quickly to a change in temperature above ground level, I don’t know.
-I did read though that last Thursday saw the largest number of individual lightening strikes over the UK ever recorded in a single day (at 110,000, the equivalent of 4 months normal lightening strikes in just 24 hours – though how these strikes are recorded was not explained).
-So perhaps air pressure changes, or even some electrical or ionic changes may play a part in the Stinkhorns’ decision to produce its reproductive stage from the soil’s depths.
-I’ve never seen the round ‘witch’s egg’ structure which preludes the horn, probably because the actual horn can grow at between 4 to 6 inches per hour, and with a force that enables it to push up even through hard materials like tarmacadam!
-Going out between showers just 30 hours later, it took me about 5 minutes to find any trace of it.
-The complete structure had been devoured by slugs, leaving a hollowed out stem to a couple of inches below ground, still retaining a slimy sheath.
-So perhaps this is why speed is of the essence for the fungus … get a move on before the slugs come to get you…. …..in between the bugle leaves centre image, the creamy base of the Stinkhorn can be seen with residual Stinkhorn slime in a thick curved beige crescent sheath to the right, and a slug to the bottom left of the opening.
+Could it be a stinkhorn, Phallus impudicus?

 I’ve also now refined my tomato pollination technique to concentrate on just the most recent flowers, and buzzing them about every 2 days, between 10 am and 2 pm if I can.
 I’ve also switched to a simpler vibrator, the previous model having given up perhaps after being left in the humid greenhouse through most of last year’s summer.
-With this approach, roughly 1 in 5 or 6 flowers do give an obvious puff release of pollen from the tube like anthers, which usually seems to drift away from my small paintbrush. ….. the puff of released tomato pollen grains can be seen top right, after buzzing the flower with a vibrator.
-From a camcorder capture (with accompanying buzz…) Perhaps a cotton bud would be better?….
+With this approach, roughly 1 in 5 or 6 flowers do give an obvious puff release of pollen from the tube like anthers, which usually seems to drift away from my small paintbrush.
+(The puff of released tomato pollen grains can be seen top right, after buzzing the flower with a vibrator).
+From a camcorder capture.
+Perhaps a cotton bud would be better?